TomaszSuchan/hyRAD/wetlab.md

 ### 2.1 Restriction digestion

 Choose three fresh samples coming from different populations populations (if possible spanning the entire range of interest).
-The DNA samples should be diluted to equimolar ratios, and should ideally be at a concentration of 20-50 ng/μl.
+The DNA samples should be diluted to the same concentrations, ideally at 20-50 ng/μl.
+You keep the samples separated until the barcoded adapters are ligated and pool them before the size selection.

 Prepare master mix A1: